milehimikey/cursorrules/README.md

 Useful for Spring Boot applications in Kotlin using Axon Framework and gradle.

+### Vue Project Structure

+Tuned from a colleague's rule for my liking in personal projects.
+Useful for Vue.js projects.

 ### Plan and Act Modes

 From the Cline tool.
 Sets the agent to have a PLAN mode where you work with the agent to develop the plan of action and an ACT mode where it makes changes.